alan-if/alan-docs/manual/README.md

 # Work Notes

-## Splitting Into Multiple Files

-The manual will be split into chapters, with each chapter in its own file.
-Right now, I'm keeping it as a single document because it simplifies some global search-&-replace operations to fix styles, etc.; once these are done with I'll proceed with multi-file splitting of the source doc.

-# Conversion from ODT to AsciiDoc
+## Conversion from ODT to AsciiDoc

 The original ODT document was first exported to __Office Open XML__ using LibreOffice, and the resulting `.docx` file was then converted to AsciiDoc using pandoc: